Uniswap/org-v1/src/pages/blog/06-ipfs-uniswap-interface/index.md

 ---
 title: 'Uniswap Interface + IPFS'
-date: '2020-06-17'
+date: '2020-06-29'
 featuredImage: ./featured.jpg
 author: 'Moody Salem, Hayden Adams'
 previewText: 'The Uniswap Interface is now hosted and served exclusively from IPFS!'
 ---

-## TL;DR
+# TL;DR

 - [app.uniswap.org](https://app.uniswap.org) is now hosted and served exclusively from IPFS!
 - Once per day, the open-source [Uniswap Interface](https://github.com/Uniswap/uniswap-frontend) built by our team and community is [automatically deployed](https://github.com/Uniswap/uniswap-frontend/releases) to IPFS
-- The URL [uniswap.exchange](https://uniswap.exchange) now simply forwards to [app.uniswap.org](https://app.uniswap.org)
+- The URL [uniswap.exchange](https://uniswap.exchange) now forwards to [app.uniswap.org](https://app.uniswap.org)
-- IPNS + DNSLink are used to point `/ipns/app.uniswap.org` to the latest IPFS release
+- We use IPNS + DNSLink to point `/ipns/app.uniswap.org` to the latest IPFS release
 - The ENS `contenthash` for `uniswap.eth` now points to the latest IPFS release, enabling access to the Uniswap Interface via [uniswap.eth.link](https://uniswap.eth.link/)

 ## Interfaces and decentralization

-The Uniswap protocol is trustless and decentralized because it lives entirely on-chain.
+The Uniswap **protocol** is trustless and decentralized because it lives entirely on-chain.
 Anyone running an Ethereum node can interact with the contracts directly which will perform as programmed for as long as Ethereum exists.
 However, not everyone wants to run a node.
 Instead, many users choose to interact with Uniswap through web interfaces, trade aggregators, wallets, or other DAPPs that have integrated Uniswap natively in their smart contracts.

-When using an interface, if users do not verify every transaction they sign, they are taking the risk the interface they are using does not do what it claims.
+When using a DAPP interface, users must verify every transaction they sign matches their intent.
+However, users rarely do this because wallets do not always present transactions in an easy to verify format.
 This is why it is important to use reputable interfaces.
 We're thrilled to see a growing ecosystem of high-quality interfaces for Uniswap, including Argent, 1inch, Rainbow, Paraswap, Zerion, Instadapp, and many more.

 Open source interfaces (including many of the above) allow users to verify the code they are interacting with does what it claims.
 If a user runs the code locally, they can make transactions with confidence.
-However, as soon as the code is hosted on a public website **it is difficult for users to verify the website they are interacting with is actually hosting the code that they verified**.
+However, as soon as the code is hosted, **it is difficult for users to verify the website they are interacting has not been modified**.

 This is one of the problem that IPFS [aims to solve](https://blog.cloudflare.com/e2e-integrity/).